Ralph Bloss Humanitarian Award nomination period now open | Cleanfax

 Nomination and selection

-Those interested in nominating an industry peer for the Ralph Bloss Humanitarian Award may do so using the form below (from will be submitted online automatically).
-Nominations also can be made manually with the downloadable form found HERE.
+Those interested in nominating an industry peer for the Ralph Bloss Humanitarian Award may do so using the form below (it will be submitted online automatically).

 All nominations must be submitted by August 15.